Maro Chermayeff, Executive Producer and Director

 Robert Hanna has photographed numerous award-winning documentaries, including productions by National Geographic, the Discovery Channel, NOVA and the BBC.
 His film credits include the PBS shows Circus and Carrier; Sundance’s American Teen; NOVA’s Lord of the Ants (about biologist E. O. Wilson); Discovery’s Galapagos: Beyond Darwin; NBC’s Lost Civilizations; and BBC’s series on the DEA.
 He codirected Live From a Shark Cage and an episode of Moments in Time, both for the Discovery Channel.

-Liriel Higa, Social Media Strategist
+Liriel Higa, Director of Social Media

 Liriel Higa leads Half the Sky Movement’s social media initiative to inspire, educate and activate fans worldwide.
 Whether you got hooked on Nicholas Kristof and Sheryl WuDunn’s message through the pages of a book, television, the Web or your mobile device, Higa wants to help you use social media to connect with and join the inspiring individuals and communities who are driving a movement.
 A Princeton University graduate, Higa previously was a reporter at Congressional Quarterly and runs the @iDiplomacy Twitter handle.

 German-born Wolfgang Held has been working as director of photography in New York City since the mid-1990s.
 He photographed Sacha Baron Cohen’s hit comedy Brüno and his work on the PBS documentary series Carrier won him an Emmy for Best Cinematography in 2008.
 Held has photographed over 20 narrative feature films, including Floating, for which he was awarded the Best Cinematography prize at the New England Film Festival, The Tic Code by director Gary Winick and Rob Morrow’s directorial debut Maze, starring Laura Linney.